Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Introduction

-The use of the random-norming in the t-statistic approach of \cite{Donald/Lang:07:ReStat} and \cite{Ibragimov/Muller:10:JBES} is reminiscent of the HAR (Heteroskedasticity-Autocorrelation Robust) inference of \cite{Kiefer/Vogelsang:2002:Eca} and \cite{Sun:14:Eca} in time series, which uses a normalization by an inconsistent long run variance estimator that has a stochastic limit. \cite{Bester/Conley/Hansen:11:JOE} investigated this approach in a linear panel model with spatial dependence, and among others, proposed asymptotic inference with the number of the clusters fixed.
+There are several methods proposed to deal with the problem of inference with large clusters. \cite{Donald/Lang:07:ReStat} and \cite{Bester/Conley/Hansen:11:JOE} considered linear models and proposed inference where the asymptotic distribution of the long run variance estimator is fully known.
+This approach is related to the HAR (Heteroskedasticity-Autocorrelation Robust) inference of \cite{Kiefer/Vogelsang:2002:Eca} and \cite{Sun:14:Eca} in time series, which uses a normalization by an inconsistent long run variance estimator that has a stochastic limit.

+\cite{Ibragimov/Muller:10:JBES} proposed a $t$-test approach based on within-cluster estimators together with a $t$-distribution, where the degree of freedom in the $t$ distribution is determined by the number of clusters.
+They used the result of \cite{Bakirov/Szekely:05:ZNS} and showed that their approach is asymptotically valid, even if the variances of the cluster specific estimators are different across the clusters. \cite{Ibragimov/Muller:16:ReStat} extended these results to the problem of two-sample comparison and developed a testing procedure for the level of clustering.

+Some studies adopted the approach of randomized testing to deal with cluster dependence with large clusters. \cite{Canay/Romano/Shaikh:17:Eca} developed asymptotic inference procedures when the inference involves statistics whose limiting distribution satisfy symmetry properties. \cite{Hagemann:19:JOE} proposed randomized tests for treatment effects when there are only a small number of clusters.
+Like \cite{Ibragimov/Muller:10:JBES}, both proposals assumed large sample properties for within-cluster statistics.
+A recent work by \cite{Canay/Santos/Shaikh:21:ReStat} use the analogue between wild bootstrap and randomized tests, and provided conditions under which the wild bootstrap for cluster-dependent regression models is asymptotically valid when there are only a small number of clusters.

+Our paper focuses on observations with a cluster dependence structure and explores implications on statistical inference when there are large clusters.
+First, we show that when the sample consists of large clusters, the mean cannot be consistently discriminated if there is only one cluster, i.e., the researcher does not have any knowledge on the dependence structure of the data.
+Furthermore, when the observations form large clusters and within-cluster observations satisfy the uniform central limit theorem, a sufficient condition for the mean to be consistently discriminated at the rate of $\sqrt{n}$ is that the sample consists of at least two large clusters.

+This impossibility result has a significant implication in a setting where the researcher does not know the dependence structure of observations.
+In such a case, consistent discrimination of the mean is not possible with uniform-in-$P$ asymptotic size control.
+Note that \cite{Song:16:arXiv} proposed a randomized subsampling approach, and \cite{Leung:21:JAE} provided a set of general conditions for the approach to produce asymptotically valid inference.
+Both focus on a setting where no knowledge on the dependence structure is required.
+Among other things, their results show that the mean is consistently discriminated.
+Our impossibility result on consistent discrimination considers a setting where there is no uniform upper bound of the long run variance in the null model, and this setting is excluded by part of their conditions.
+Hence, their results do not contradict our impossibility result.